armbian/documentation/docs/Process_CI.md

 - Board (make images only for one board)
 - Maintainer (make images for selected maintainer)

 Generated images are uploaded to incoming folder: https://netcup.armbian.com/incoming/ and once they are confirmed working, please notify @igor to move them to official download pages.
-Once images are moved to main download section, automation refresh download pages within 15-30 minutes.
+Once images are moved to main download section, automation refreshes download pages within 15-30 minutes.

 ## Repository update (admin)